 What is working at SSE like?

 At SSE, everyone’s ideas are welcome for how we can learn and improve.
-People at all levels contribute ideas for our future, and we collaborate as a network of UK schools to share best-practice, along with our schools in India and Canada.
+People at all levels contribute ideas for our future, and we collaborate with our UK teams and international teams to share best practice.

 - Find out why Henna, Amy and Sophie enjoy working for SSE in this blog by Henna, our communications coordinator.